 Although furnace rooms function as laundry and storage space, you should keep yours free of clutter that could be fire hazards.

 - Cleaning or laundry products

 - Rags and papers

 - Wood scraps and sawdust

 - Used filters

-If you have a cat, place your litter box in another room.
-Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
-Plus, the furnace could move the stinky odors around your home.
+If you have a cat, situate your litter box in another room.
+Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
+Plus, the furnace could spread the unpleasant odors all over your home.

-You should also routinely clean around your furnace to stop dust from building up.
+You should also frequently sweep by your furnace to prevent dust from building up.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you want furnace replacement or regular maintenance in Mankato area, Northern Comfort Inc can expertly take care of your needs.
-Our highly trained technicians can fix any HVAC model or brand.
+Whether you need furnace replacement or routine maintenance in Mankato area, Northern Comfort Inc can expertly meet your needs.
+Our highly trained technicians can repair any furnace model or brand.